zinic/crawl/core.md

 #### Using Shields

-Unless a character has a defense aspect that allows the use of a shield, equipping the shield imparts no benefits to the character.
+Unless a character has a defense aspect that allows the use of a shield, the shield may only provide it's DR modifiers to the character.
+Certain aspects may allow shields to be used to completely block an incoming attack or defend against an attack that targets a near by ally.

 #### Lightweight Items